cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/5_crypto.md

 Given four keys: A,B,C and D, we can encrypt a message with A, B and C such that D is required to decrypt it and D is very hard to guess or discover.
 So, if Alice knows her private key and her public key and she also knows Bob's public key, she can encrypt a message that can only be understood by someone with knowledge of Bob's private key.

+Similarly, given knowledge of one's public and private keys, one can generate a signature (a character string) such that someone with a copy of the message and the signature can independely determine the public key of the entity that signed the message and know that the signer has knowledge of the corresponding private key.

-We can proceed with the understanding that signed messages from Alice could only come from someone with knowledge of Alice's private key.
+We can proceed with the understanding that signed messages from Alice could only come from someone with knowledge of Alice's private key and messages that are encrypted for Bob can only be deciphered by Bob.

 ![](images/keys-003.png)

 ### Key management, PKI

 If you look again at the Alice and Bob examples, you will notice that there is a vulnerability in "Bob gives Alice his public key".
 A malicious Charlie could intercept Bob's public key and pass on his own public key to Alice.

 Key management and public key infrastructure (PKI) is an important aspect of cryptography that helps mitigate this risk.

 #### Cryptographic hash functions